Jamie Adams (director): Career

 He began his career working as an assistant editor for BBC Television.
 He also worked as a second unit director on BBC Series Industry.

 His first feature film was the 2014 film Benny & Jolene starring Charlotte Ritchie, Craig Roberts and Rosamund Hanson with the pitch that they would be "in a motor-home travelling into North Wales to a music festival and we’d improv all the way there and back".
-The film was shot in 5 days for £15,000.
-Benny & Jolene Premiered as the Headline Feature film at the 2014 Loco Comedy Film Festival and was picked up for Distribution by Verve Pictures.
+The film was shot in five days for £15,000.
+Benny & Jolene premiered as the Headline Feature film at the 2014 Loco Comedy Film Festival and was picked up for distribution by Verve Pictures.

-His sophomore picture is A Wonderful Christmas Time a five-day improvisational shoot starring Laura Haddock.
+His sophomore picture was A Wonderful Christmas Time, a five-day improvisational shoot starring Laura Haddock.

 His 2015 Black Mountain Poets was an improvised film about sibling rivalries and family traditions and shot in five days on location in the Welsh Black Mountains and starred Dolly Wells and Alice Lowe.
-Black Mountain Poets Premiered at Edinburgh International Film Festival in June 2015, it won the Critics Jury Award.
-It Premiered in North America at the 2016 SxSW Film & Music Festival in the Visions Section.
-The film was British Independent Film Awards nominated in Dec 2016 and picked up by BFI iplayer after a limited theatrical & released via Metrodome Distribution.
+Black Mountain Poets premiered at the Edinburgh International Film Festival in June 2015, it won the Critics Jury Award.
+It premiered in North America at the 2016 SxSW Film & Music Festival in the Visions Section.
+The film was British Independent Film Awards nominated in December 2016 and picked up by BFI iplayer after a limited theatrical & released via Metrodome Distribution.
 Black Mountain Poets went on to make its television debut on FILM4.

-Songbird (2018) was shot in January 2017 starring How I Met Your Mother superstar Cobie Smulders and regular collaborator Richard Elis in collaboration with Falmouth University Film School.
-In the June of the same Year Girls Co-lead Jemima Kirke travelled to Adams' hometown of Porthcawl to film relationship comedy Wild Honey Pie! with Brett Goldstein and the return of regulars Alice Lowe and Richard Elis.
+Songbird (2018) was shot in January 2017 starring How I Met Your Mother star Cobie Smulders and regular collaborator Richard Elis in collaboration with Falmouth University Film School.
+In the June of the same year, Girls co-lead Jemima Kirke travelled to Adams' hometown of Porthcawl to film the relationship comedy Wild Honey Pie! with Brett Goldstein and the return of regulars Alice Lowe and Richard Elis.

 Wild Honey Pie!
-(2018) Premiered at SXSW2019 in the Visions Section and was nominated for the Adam Yauch Hornblower Award.
-The film had a limited theatrical release before making its television premiere on Film4 as part of their "New British Cinema" season in 2020.
+(2018) premiered at SXSW 2019 in the Visions Section and was nominated for the Adam Yauch Hornblower Award.
+The film had a limited theatrical release, before making its television premiere on Film4 as part of their "New British Cinema" season in 2020.